 The NWO-I Office in Utrecht supports the NWO Institutes and the BUW with policy and strategy, personnel and support, financial administration and communication.
 The NWO-I Office connects the BUW and the nine NWO Institutes with the domain organisation of NWO.

 University workgroups (BUW)

-More than 200 university workgroups from the Administrative Unit University Research Groups (BUW) are part of NWO-I. Within the research groups, physics research takes place at the following (below) Dutch universities and knowledge institutions, until the former FOM projects still running have all been completed.
+About 48 university workgroups from the Administrative Unit University Research Groups (BUW) are part of NWO-I. Within the research groups, physics research takes place at the following (below) Dutch universities and knowledge institutions, until the former FOM projects still running have all been completed.

 - LEI - Leiden University